keyper-labs/PalmeraModule/docs/Helpers.md

 **Author:** general@palmeradao.xyz

+_Helper Methods for the Palmera module_

-_This contract is a helper contract for the Palmera Module_
+**This contract is a helper contract for the Palmera Module**

 ### IsSafe